signaldatascience/R-curriculum/assignments/3-advanced-topics/algorithms/basic-algorithms.md

 * Write a function `sieve(N)` which uses the Sieve of Erastosthenes to find and return a vector of all prime numbers from 2 to `N`.
 Check your function by evaluating `sieve(100)`, which should return 25 prime numbers from 2 to 97.

-* Go back and solve the 10th Project Euler problem with the Sieve of Erastosthenes.
+* If you implemented step 3 by *removing* the multiples of $p$ from a list, improve your algorithm by finding a way to carry out step 3 without directly removing any numbers (which is slow and takes a large amount of time).
+Afterward, go back and solve the 10th Project Euler problem with the Sieve of Erastosthenes.

 The Sieve is useful for generating primes, but not so much for *testing primality*; to know whether or not $n$ is prime, one would have to generate all the prime numbers from 1 to $n$.
 There are much faster ways to check whether or not a *specific* number is prime, such as the Miller--Rabin primality test.